Distracted Driving & More

 To combat this growing epidemic, we suggest the following:

-- Talk to your teen: Discuss the risks and responsibilities of driving and the danger of dividing their attention between a phone call and the road.
+- Talk to your teen: Discuss the risks and responsibilities of driving and the danger of dividing their attention between a phone and the road.
 Show them the statistics related to distracted driving and urge them to share what they learn with their friends.
-Make them aware of other consequences like an expensive ticket and points against their license that could put them at risk of losing their freedom to drive.
+Make them aware of other possible consequences like receiving an expensive ticket and points against their license that could put them at risk of losing their freedom to drive.
+Encourage them to speak up if they are a passenger in a car with a distracted driver.

-- Establish ground rules: Set up family rules about not texting while behind the wheel.
-Enforce the limits set by the Graduated Driver Licensing program.
+- Establish ground rules: Set up family rules about not using the phone or other electronic devices while behind the wheel.
+Enforce the limits set by the Graduated Driver Licensing program (GDL).

 - Sign a pledge: Have your teen take action by agreeing to a family contract about wearing safety belts, not speeding, not driving after drinking, and not using a cell phone behind the wheel.
-Agree on penalties for violating the pledge, including paying for tickets or loss of driving privileges.
+Agree on penalties for violating the pledge, such as paying for tickets or loss of the driving privileges.
 You can find a sample contract in the center of this guide.

 - Other dangerous distractions: In addition to cell phone use, distracted driving can include eating, grooming, drinking, listening to or adjusting the radio or MP3 player, using the GPS, talking to passengers, or watching a video, just to name a few activities.
 Inexperienced drivers are particularly susceptible to these kinds of distractions.